Sports Specific Injuries

 Baseball injuries tend to usually occur in the shoulder and elbow, due to the high forces involved.
-This is especially true in pitchers, but other positions, as well as batters may also suffer with this kind of injury.
+This is especially true in pitchers, but other positions, as well as batters, may also suffer from this kind of injury.

 American Football is an intensive contact sport where serious injuries are not uncommon.
 However, it is also one of the best protected, due to the amount of body armour and protective headgear the players wear as a mandatory standard.

 Athletes suffer from some of the most common sports injuries.
 They can either be overuse injuries such as shin splints or compartment syndromes or can occur suddenly for example muscles strains.
 Most track and field injuries are 'internal' injuries meaning they occur within the body itself rather than from external contact with another athlete or player as in many contact sports.
 Here we explain some of the more common athletic injuries.